Optimizing product listing images one of the most important things you can do to increase your brand’s sales on Amazon.

 Crop the image closely to maximize space on the listing

-Try to use all the 7-9 available image slots that Amazon provides
+Try to use all the 7-9 available image slots that Amazon provides.
+Make each one unique.

-Consider: how does this image help to describe the features & benefits of the product?
+Consider: how does this image help to describe the features and benefits of the product?

 Consider: what images are needed to create a sensory experience?
 E.g. smell, touch, taste, sound?